mojtabaimani/ovh-spark-submit-wordcount-S3/README.md

-# Spark Word Count Sample with Swift in Java
+# Spark Word Count Sample with Amazon S3 in Java
 This java program reads a text file from Amazon S3 storage and counts the repetition of words by using Spark compute engine.